gletort/Oocytor/README.md

 * `Oocytor_WriteOoCyteCenterPosition.ijm` writes the position of the ROIs cortex of the oocyte (found by oocytor) at all time/z points if it is stack of images for all the files of a given directory.

 Other macros will be added while developping `Oocytor` and of course feel free to add yours.

+## Dataset
+- Movies of mouse oocytes maturation acquired in transmitted light are available on [zenodo](https://zenodo.org/record/6502852#.Yp3bfyY68nQ).
+- Dataset of oocytes (mouse, human and sea urchin) with the corresponding segmentation of the cortex are available on [zenodo](https://zenodo.org/record/6502830#.Yp3bJiY68nQ).

 ## References
 **An interpretable and versatile machine learning approach for oocyte phenotyping**